-Firstly when you get home TAKE IT OUT OF THE PLASTIC!
-Then pick all the leaves off what ever herb you have and put them in an airtight container that has paper towel on the bottom then place paper towel on the top.
-The herbs will last much longer (even up to a week) but they must not have moister on them, it is the wet that makes them go mushy, hence the paper towel!
+If you are going to buy packet herbs, when you get home TAKE IT OUT OF THE PLASTIC!
+Take the time to pick all the leaves off what ever herb you have and put paper towel into an airtight container place the herbs on top and place more paper towel over the top.
+The herbs will last much longer (even over a week) because they must not have moister on them, it is the wet that makes them go mushy, hence the paper towel!

 Anyway back to growing herbs… it really isn’t that hard..
 They need sun, water, food, and a nice place to live (sound familiar)

 NICE PLACE TO LIVE – If you don’t have a garden and need to put herbs in pots, don’t shove them all in the same pot, give them all their own space, this will allow them to grow and get bigger… everyone needs space, so do herbs!
 Make sure the soil is good quality potting mix, the one with the red ticks on it, don’t buy that cheap crap from the supermarket or even Bunnings… it is garbage and won’t help your herbs to grow well!